CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

 Tips and tricks
 -----------------
 #.
-If you develop in the VS Code you can use code `snippets <https://github.com/CosmOS-Creators/reference_project_stmIDE/blob/master/.vscode/CosmOS%20snippets.code-snippets>`_.
-Just start typing the name of the code snippet and VS Code will automatically offer you the snippet (then press TAB).
+If you develop in the VSCode you can use code `snippets <https://github.com/CosmOS-Creators/reference_project_stmIDE/blob/master/.vscode/CosmOS%20snippets.code-snippets>`_.
+Just start typing the keyword of the code snippet and VSCode will automatically offer you the snippet (then press TAB).